camcastera/INNA-for-DeepLearning/indian_for_keras/README.md

 # Indian code for Keras

 This is the keras implementation for the INDIAN algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([arXiv version](https://arxiv.org/abs/1905.12278)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
-It has been tested with Keras This is a Keras 2.2.4 with Tensorflow 1.12.0 as backend.
+It has been tested with Keras 2.2.4 and Tensorflow 1.12.0 as backend.

 To learn how to install and use Keras and Tensorflow, please see [the Keras official website](https://keras.io/).

-The main code is in file [indian.py](https://github.com/camcastera/Indian-for-DeepLearning/blob/master/indian_for_keras/indian.py)
+The main code is in the file [indian.py](https://github.com/camcastera/Indian-for-DeepLearning/blob/master/indian_for_keras/indian.py).
-## Here is a short example of utilization assuming you have already creating a keras model named model:
+## Here is a short example of utilization assuming you have already created a keras model named model:
 To use it like any other optimizer (SGD, Adam, Adagrad, etc...), simply do:

 ```python